kvrohit/rasmus.nvim/README.md

 # Rasmus

-A dark color scheme for Neovim written in Lua ported from [rsms/sublime-theme](https://github.com/rsms/sublime-theme) theme.
+A color scheme for Neovim written in Lua ported from [rsms/sublime-theme](https://github.com/rsms/sublime-theme) theme.

 ## Features

 - Supports the latest Neovim `0.5` features like TreeSitter and LSP
 - Terminal colors inside Neovim
+- Dark and monochrome variants

 ### Plugin Support